-EU-Startups.com: When did you or your partners get the idea for Wrapp, and what made you sure it was the right one?
+When did you get the idea for Wrapp, and what made you sure it was the right one?

-Hjalmar Winbladh: We’re on track to introduce Wrapp in the U.K. and U.S. in the first quarter of 2012.
+We’re on track to introduce Wrapp in the UK and US in the first quarter of 2012.
 After that, all bets are off.
 Europe?
 Asia?
 Africa?
 For now, the world is our oyster.

-EU-Startups.com: Wrapp consists of an impressive team of experienced co-founders, and you were able to attract some well-known investors.
-What is your secret of success?
+Wrapp consists of an impressive team of experienced co-founders, and you were able to attract some well-known investors.
+What is your secret for success?
 Could you provide our readers with some basic tips on how to attract great co-founders and investors?

-Hjalmar Winbladh: We’re 15 going on 17 going on 20.
+We’re 15, going on 17, going on 20.
 Right now we’re desperately seeking some super-star engineers to fill those positions.
-Our culture is pure start-up, which means it’s still being defined.
+Our culture is pure startup, which means it’s still being defined.
 We’re living the dream everyday.
 Come join us!

-EU-Startups.com: What is you first impression about Wrapp’s market acceptance after your current launch in Sweden, and what kind of marketing strategies are you going to use in order to promote the social gifting service?
+What is your first impression about Wrapp’s market acceptance after your current launch in Sweden, and what kind of marketing strategies are you going to use in order to promote the social gifting service?

-EU-Startups.com: How is your experience with Stockholm as a location to start a company?
+What’s been your experience of Stockholm as a location to start a company?

-Hjalmar Winbladh: I’m a serial entrepreneur and Stockholm is my home, so I’m biased.
+I’m a serial entrepreneur and Stockholm is my home, so I’m biased.
 For me, Stockholm has always been fertile ground.
 Wrapp is my fifth startup here: Pedal, Sendit, Rebtel, Epidemic Sound, and now Wrapp.
 All the companies before Wrapp have been great successes in their own rights and markets.
-In my opinion, Stockholm today is truly a world-class center of gravity for tech start-ups.
+In my opinion, Stockholm today is truly a world-class centre of gravity for tech startups.